priolo/jon-template/README.md

 In this case javascript will not be able to access the `token` *(more secure)*

 The server seeing the correct `token` and assumes that that HTTP request was made by someone who has already passed authentication.
-Furthermore, the server, with the `token` as a key, is able to retrieve the user's data.
-The `token` have an "expiration" forcing the client to re-authenticate to generate a new `token`.
+User data is directly in the `token` (including permissions): there is no need to query the db The `token` have an "expiration" forcing the client to re-authenticate to generate a new `token`.
 Of course you have to use an HTTPS connection to be safe.